 A Data Protection Office (DPO) is a designated person in the company responsible for data protection.
 Being either an employee of that company or a person contracted under a service contract.
 The responsible person must be designated on the basis of professional qualities and knowledge in data protection practices.

-The tasks of the DPO will include monitoring the application of the GDPR Regulation and implementing other European or governmental norms on personal data protection, providing expert support for data protection impact assessment, and ensuring good co-operation with the supervisory authority.
+The tasks of the DPO will include monitoring the application of the GDPR WooCoomerce Regulation and implementing other European or governmental norms on personal data protection, providing expert support for data protection impact assessment, and ensuring good co-operation with the supervisory authority.

 What concrete actions are needed to comply with the new regulations?